A Curious Feature of Human Biology

 By the way, size has no biological or evolutionary advantage.
-Neither do large breast necessarily produce more milk.
-In fact it is a function of the glandular tissues, whereas size is due accumulation of fatty issues, which has no bearing on milk production.
-It is as worthless as saying penis size is related to potency in men.
+Larger breasts do not necessarily produce more milk.
+Milk production is primarily a function of glandular tissue, whereas size is largely due to the accumulation of fatty tissue, which has little bearing on lactation.
+It is somewhat similar to the common misconception that size alone determines potency in men.

-It has been hard wired in men that they generally select women on the basis of their fertility and ability to raise children.
+It has been hard-wired in men that they generally select women on the basis of their fertility and ability to raise children.
 It works very subtly and at a subconscious level.
 In almost all cultures, female attractiveness is in some way related to fertility.
-High levels of Estradiol right around the time of ovulation are correlated to fertility.
-And what characteristics will women who have high levels of Estradiol develop?
-Small waists with little relative fat, large adipose deposits around the hips and thighs, and larger breasts.
-In terms of contemporary measurements, that translates to a low waist-hip ratio, and a large bust-underbust ratio.

-Men cannot obviously conduct a fertility evaluation, but with a quick glance at a woman, we will subconsciously evaluate the body ratios and determine who is more fertile, and thus more attractive.
-So, from a biological perspective, though not an obvious one, breast size is very close to the popular perception.
-It is advertising.
+Men cannot obviously conduct a fertility evaluation, but with a quick glance at a woman we subconsciously evaluate the body ratios and determine who appears more fertile, and thus more attractive.

 Comments